alexyuly/ViewScript-Runtime/README.md

 # The Compendium

+**Welcome to the Compendium!**

-Welcome to the Compendium!
-From here, you will embark on a magical journey, building apps for web browsers, in an integrated tool with everything you need for victory.
+From here, you will embark on a magical journey, _building apps for web browsers_, in an integrated tool with everything you need for victory.

-🪄✨💖🌺
+🧙🪄✨💖🌺

 ## Motivation